CPCS MANAGEMENT TEAM

 Jon E. Bartelson is Chief Information Officer for the Committee for Public Counsel Services and oversees the Information Technology Division by providing leadership and vision in developing, implementing, and maintaining IT initiatives for the agency.
 He is responsible for directing the planning and implementation of enterprise IT systems in support of legal strategy and business operations to improve service quality, cost effectiveness, and efficient delivery of applications for the agency’s staff and private counsel partners providing high quality legal representation to our clients.

 Before joining CPCS, Jon was most recently Chief Information Officer at Rhode Island College in Providence, RI.
-He is a member of the Massachusetts bar and has worked as a pro bono attorney with Community Legal Aid in Worcester, MA.
-Jon is also a member of the Massachusetts and Boston Bar Associations, and a former member of the Worcester County Bar Association.
+He is a member of the Massachusetts Bar and has worked as a pro bono attorney with Community Legal Aid in Worcester, MA.
+Jon is also a member of the Massachusetts, Boston, and Worcester County Bar Associations.
 He holds a Juris Doctor from Suffolk University Law School, a Master of Business Administration from Bentley University, and a Bachelor of Science in Computer Science from Worcester Polytechnic Institute.

 Dulcineia (“Duci”) Goncalves, Deputy Chief Counsel Youth Advocacy Division